System Integrators and the New Breed of Integrations

 Increasingly, government agencies are choosing no-code integration software.
 No code means that the agency won’t need to have programmers on staff to implement, update, and maintain the integration.
 It’s ready to launch when an agency subscribes and easy to maintain as their business needs change.

-Here are some of the benefits to choosing a no-code integration:
+Here are some of the benefits of choosing a no-code integration:

 -